MicrosoftDocs/customer-insights/ci-docs/data/relationships.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 Relationships connect tables and define a graph of your data when tables share a common identifier, a foreign key.
 This foreign key can be referenced from one table to another.
 Connected tables enable the definition of segments and measures based on multiple data sources.
-Relationship consists of a *source table* containing the foreign key and a *target table* that the source table's foreign key points to.
+A relationship consists of a *source table* containing the foreign key and a *target table* that the source table's foreign key points to.

 There are three types of relationships:
 - Non-editable system relationships are created by the system as part of the data unification process